Skip to content

 iPad Integration

 Both editors have iPad versions, but Photoshop on iPad benefits from cloud document sync across all your devices via Creative Cloud.
 Edit on your desktop, continue on iPad, finish on a laptop — the file follows you.
-Affinity Photo on iPad is a separate purchase ($21.99) with manual file transfer (iCloud, AirDrop, or external storage).
+Affinity on iPad is now free as part of the same unified release (no separate purchase), but file transfer between devices is manual (iCloud, AirDrop, or external storage) unless you sync through Canva.

 Feature-by-Feature Deep Dive